exactly-once/workshop/Short/Ex9/README.md

 # Exercise 9: Deterministic message generation

-In this exercise we won't be writing any code.
-The previous solution has already been modified to include a behavior that simulates broker failures when acknowledging processing of a message -- `BrokerFailureWhenAcknowledgingMessageBehavior`.
-This behavior is triggered by `Strawberry` items.

-The unique thing about the new behavior is the fact that it delays 10 seconds before throwing an exception.
-This allows other messages to be processed before the initial message that failed can be retried.

-The solution includes publishing an event whenever first item is added to a given order.
-That new feature works for most item types but does not work when you try to add multiple `Strawberry` items.
-Can you tell why?
+In this exercise we are going to extend the `BrokerErrorSimulatorBehavior` by adding another `if` clause that checks if the outgoing message is of type `FirstItemAdded`.
+In that case we will simulate a timeout error by waiting for 10 seconds and then throwing an exception.
+We hope that his is exactly what the operations team have seen in production.

+We will examine the behavior of our code by using a brand new type of pierogi.
+Try adding two items of type `Strawberry` quickly.
+What happens?